Brazil hammers 10-man Tunisia 5-1; banana thrown at Brazilian players

 Rampant Brazil destroyed 10-man Tunisia 5-1 in a friendly on Tuesday with Raphinha scoring twice and setting up another goal in its last game before the World Cup.

-It was another dominant performance by the South American giants who beat Ghana 3-0 on Friday, giving its fans plenty of reasons to be excited by its young team heading into Qatar where they will bid for a record-extending sixth world title.
+It was another dominant performance by the South American giant who beat Ghana 3-0 on Friday, giving their fans plenty of reasons to be excited by their young team heading into Qatar where they will bid for a record-extending sixth world title.

-Brazil were back in front a minute later though when Raphinha found Richarlison ghosting behind the defence and the striker fired a low shot between the keeper’s legs.
+Brazil was back in front a minute later though when Raphinha found Richarlison ghosting behind the defence and the striker fired a low shot between the keeper's legs.

 Brazil extended its lead through a Neymar penalty in the 29th minute after Aissa Laidouni held Casemiro back.